 Your simulator and power supply were set up and run as a system to certify its performance.
-The correct power supply settings for your system including operating power and maximum power limits are stored in the power supply.
+The correct power supply settings for your system, including operating power and maximum power limits, are stored in the power supply.

-Refer to the Power Supply Manuals (M69920 and M69922) for information on modifying the power supply settings.
+Refer to the Power Supply Manuals (M69922 or M69920) for information on modifying the power supply settings.